Curriculum for Admins

 What is a Standards Field?

 A standards field allows for individual standards to be applied to a unit of instruction.
 Once standards have been applied to a unit they will be shown as having been covered in standards coverage for that map.
-Learn more here.
+Learn more about tracking standards usage.

 What are Learning Targets?